 Lessons Learned log

-In the course of the project work, teams usually learn important information that can be documented and used for future projects or for current future phases under the current project.
+In the course of the project work, teams usually learn important information that can be documented and used for future projects.

 Post Implementation Review